-1) Communication between network nodes: ORACLE's deployment requires enabling communication between network nodes.
-In particular, it is necessary to have a management unit that allows controlling the beginning and the end of the experimental sequences and that allows exchanging data between the edge nodes and the fusion center.
-In ORACLE, this is solved by using the RadNet platform [14], which provides all the necessary functionalities.
-2) Time synchronization between network nodes: As explained in Section IV, ORACLE relies on a loose time synchronization between the devices (i.e., not at clock level).
-This is achieved by using standard NTP that allows synchronizing the local time of the edge computers to the millisecond-level.
+2) Time Synchronization Between Network Nodes: As explained in Section IV, ORACLE relies on a loose time synchronization between the devices (i.e., not at clock level).
+This is achieved by using standard NTP that allows synchronizing the local time of the edge computers to the millisecond level.
 This is important because the radar measurements are timestamped with the device's time after being acquired, and the timestamp is then used for the calibration and fusion processes.
-However, as mentioned in Section V-B, we experienced the Jetson Nano DevKit edge computer not being able to timely track more than 2 targets simultaneously, due to its low computational power, introducing a delay in the data timestamps and, therefore, making them unusable.
+However, as mentioned in Section V-B, we experienced the Jetson Nano DevKit edge computer not being able to timely track more than two targets simultaneously, due to its low computational power, introducing a delay in the data timestamps and, therefore, making them unusable.

 VI.
-CONCLUDING REMARKS
+CONCLUSION

 In this work, we presented ORACLE, a solution to the mmWave radar network deployment and integration problem for human sensing purposes.
-First, ORACLE automatically estimates the relative position and orientation of the radars with respect to a common reference system.
-Then, it exploits such estimates to fuse the information about people tracked by different radars at a fusion center, enhancing the resilience of the subject localization in case of occlusions.
-ORACLE estimates the radars' position and orientation with a median error of 0.12 m and 0.03° , respectively, exploiting the movement trajectories of tracked people.
+First, ORACLE automatically estimates the relative position and orientation of the radars with respect to a common RS.
+Then, it exploits such estimates to fuse the information about people tracked by different radars at an FC, enhancing the resilience of the subject localization in case of occlusions.
+ORACLE estimates the radars' position and orientation with a median error of 0.12 m and 0.03°, respectively, exploiting the movement trajectories of tracked people.
 With respect to existing self-calibration techniques, ORACLE is more robust to multiple subjects concurrently moving in the environment, with no need to follow any predetermined trajectory for the calibration.
-By fusing multiple radars tracking information, ORACLE improves on single sensors by up to 27% in mean tracking accuracy, with a mean precision of 23 cm in the most challenging case of 3 targets moving.
-ORACLE handles different time steps for the single sensors and for the FC, keeping the tracking accuracy higher than 90% when the ratio between the central and the sensors time step is $0.8 \leq$ $T_c/T_s < 5$.
+By fusing multiple radars tracking information, ORACLE improves on single sensors by up to 27% in mean tracking accuracy, with a mean precision of 23 cm in the most challenging case of three targets moving.
+ORACLE handles different time steps for the single sensors and the FC, keeping the tracking accuracy higher than 90% when the ratio between the central and the sensors time step is $0.8 \leq T_c/T_s \leq 5$ .
 Finally, when evaluated in challenging indoor scenarios, ORACLE shows an improvement in the tracking accuracy by up to 29% when furniture is present in the room and demonstrates its capability to effectively handle situations where tracking is required around corridor corners.
 These results substantiate ORACLE as a key technology enabler for distributed people tracking with radar networks, serving as a base system for a large variety of applications, from personnel recognition to restricted areas monitoring, elderly care, customer profiling, and many others.